On the Picard group of the stable module category for infinite groups: Introduction

 This decomposition leads to a spectral sequence which computes the Picard group of the stable module category for groups of type $\Phi$ acting on trees.
 In particular, we provide a more conceptual proof of Theorem 7.1 in \cite{MS}.
 That is, we obtain a short exact sequence of abelian groups (see Corollary \ref{exact sequence for picard groups}) where $T(G)$ denotes the Picard group of the stable module category of $G$, and $f$ is the composition of \textit{the Picard space} functor and the stable module $\infty$-category functor.

 For groups admitting a finite-dimensional model for the classifying space for proper actions, we follow the ideas in \cite{Mat16} to exhibit a different decomposition of the stable module $\infty$-category, in this case, in terms of the finite subgroups.
-The following result corresponds to Theorem \ref{decomposition for EG}.
+The following theorem summarizes the results in Subsection \ref{subsection 4.2}.

 \begin{introtheorem} Let $G$ be a group admitting a finite-dimensional cocompact model $X$ for $\underline{E}G$.
-Let $\mathscr{F}$ be the family of finite subgroups of $G$.
+Let $\mathscr{F}$ be a family of finite subgroups of $G$ which contains the family of finite $p$-subgroups of $G$ and $\textrm{Stab}$ be the family of finite subgroups of $G$ of the form $G_\sigma$, for some simplex $\sigma$ of $X$.
 Then we have equivalences of symmetric monoidal stable $\infty$-categories and \end{introtheorem}

 We provide computations for certain classes of groups.
 For instance, we use the classification of endotrivial modules for finite $p$-groups \cite{CT04},\cite{CT05} and Corollary \ref{exact sequence for picard groups} to determine (as an abstract group) the Picard group of the stable module category for countable locally finite $p$-groups.
 The following theorem summarizes the results of Subsection \ref{Computations locally finite p-groups}.